History of Swindon Town F.C.: 2011–2020

 Soon after the season ended, the board revealed that high-profile former player Paulo Di Canio would take his first management position at the club.
 After losing seven of his first thirteen games in charge, Swindon went on a fifteen-match unbeaten run which put them into promotion contention by the midpoint of the 2011–12 season.
-The season also boasted good runs in both the Football League Trophy and the FA Cup, with a notable 3rd round victory over Wigan Athletic going down as one of the shocks of the year.
+After a defeat on Boxing Day 2011 to Torquay United, Swindon broke a club record by winning 10 consecutive league games, and by March they were well clear of the chasing pack at the top of League Two.
+They also enjoyed success in both the FA Cup, beating Premiership side Wigan Athletic in the third round before losing to Championship side Leicester City in the fourth round, and the Football League Trophy, reaching the final at Wembley, where they were runners-up to League One side Chesterfield.
+On 28 April 2012, Swindon, already promoted, guaranteed their championship of League Two on 28 April after a 5–0 drubbing of Port Vale at the County Ground.